PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi.md

 echo "25" > /sys/class/gpio/unexport
 ```
 Save and exit.
+> Don' t forget to turn off the switch when it is not needed.

 #### CSI camera
 > **Enable CSI camera will stop anything works on I2C-0.**